NeotomaDB/neotomapydoi/README.md

 ### Requirements

-* Python 3.12 in a Linux environment.
+* Python 3.12 in a Linux or MacOS environment.
 * A valid connection to the Neotoma Paleoecology Database, either in the cloud (AWS) or locally (see the Neotoma Snapshot documentation)
 * All packages as defined in the `pyproject.toml` file (use `uv` and the `uv install` command)
 * Valid DataCite credentials